 First I was looking at the map downloader code itself, thinking surely there is something wrong there.
 This was a long process because I had no way of reproducing the issue, so it usually involved going back and forth with a person who was experiencing the issue.
 I would create an executable that would create detailed logs, that person would run the game using that, I would investigate the logs and see that our map downloader works correctly.
 The I would add more logging and so on.
 By the time I would reach some kind of conclusion that person would stop answering and probably stop playing Factorio.

 But near the end thanks to some helpful players, I was able to see what was happening.
 Looking at the wireshark capture for both the client and the server, it seems that a packet with a specific content or a specific checksum always gets filtered.
 Some cheeky firewall from the computer, router or ISP is looking inside the packet data and blocking the packets it does not like.
 No matter how many times I resend that packet, it never gets through, while all the other hundreds of thousands of game and map packets have no problem getting through.
 Correct me if I'm wrong, but something like this should not be happening.
-You can read all the details and see the packet data last posts of the forum topic or on the question I posted on Stackexchange.
+You can read all the details and see the packet data last posts of the forum topic.

 The issue seems to be resolved if I add one byte of random data to the packet, but I would like to know why is this happening in the first place.
 If you know what is happening or you know someone that might, please don't hesitate to enlighten us :)

 This shows how hard it is to make software that "just works" for everyone.
 There will always be that 0.1% of people who end up having problems that no one could have ever foreseen.
 Big thanks to admalledd, dadymax, Rippie and the other forum members who helped or are still helping me investigate this odd issue.